 I’m always asked, “How do I learn about search engine optimization?”
 And I always have to clarify to the questioners that it doesn’t happen overnight.
-Learning SEO optimization is an ongoing process
+Learning SEO optimization is an ongoing process.

-Different people learn different ways, so there’s probably no “right” answer to the question.
+Different people learn in different ways, so there’s probably no “right” answer to the question.
 The following, though, is what I believe is an effective approach for anyone wanting to learn about SEO.

-Learning search engine optimization requires building a solid foundation
+Learning search engine optimization requires building a solid foundation.

 The process of learning SEO is like learning math.
 You can’t learn calculus without first mastering algebra and geometry, so it’s with search engine optimization.
 You have to master the basics first before moving on to more advanced optimization techniques.

 The best way to build a good foundation of SEO skills is to read a book or two on the subject.
 Others will say, “There is no need for a book to be published.
 Just read SEO forums and blogs for free, and you’ll learn.
 “While that may sound like a logical approach on the surface, it’s not a realistic IMO and certainly not the most effective way to learn about search engine optimization.